AlexRogalskiy/bash-cd/README.md

 - `./build/        ` - this is the dry-built target directory used by the `./apply.sh build` phase
 - `./env/          ` - this is the directory that describes your environment and any additional custom modules
-- `./env/setup.sh  ` - this is the installation script which is also executed whenever modified automatically
 - `./env/var.sh    ` - environment definition variables
 - `./env/../       ` - custom modules for you applications and services can be added here
 - `./lib/          ` - reusable modules (PRs welcome!)